funwithbits/www.funwithbits.net/source/_posts/2017-02-12-c-plus-plus-framework-for-writing-servers-as-fast-as-usain-bolt.markdown

 ---
 layout: post
-title: "C++ framework for writing servers as fast as Usain bolt"
+title: "C++ framework for writing servers which are as fast as Usain bolt"
 date: 2017-02-12 17:45:25 -0200
 comments: true
 categories: [cpp, seastar]